Why is My CPAP Mask Leaking? Causes and Prevention Tips

 2. While you're washing the mask, check its seal.
 If it looks old, get a new one.

-3. Finally, talk to your doctor about prescribing you a different style mask or machine.
+3. Finally, talk to your doctor about prescribing you a different style of mask or machine.

-There's no reason to stop diving into dreamland just because of a leaky mask.
+There's no reason to stop diving into dreamland just because of a leaky CPAP mask.

 LEGAL DISCLAIMER: Material in this newsletter is only 1) provided for general health education and informational purposes, and to provide references to other resources; it may not apply to you as an individual.
 While Apria believes that the information provided through this communication is accurate and reliable, Apria cannot and does not make any such guarantee.
 It is not intended to be a replacement for professional medical advice, evaluation, diagnosis, services or treatment (collectively, "medical treatment").
 Please see your healthcare provider for medical treatment related to you and your specific health condition(s).
 Never disregard medical advice or delay seeking medical care because of something you have read on or accessed through this website.
 Reading this newsletter should not be construed to mean that you have a healthcare provider/patient relationship with Apria.